Zone: 3 to 8

 Lupines will reproduce using rhizomes and by self seeding.
 In suitable conditions it can become a dominant perennial where it will provide a sensational flower show for a few weeks accompanied by an intoxicating fragrance and the din of buzzing bees.
 You can start a colony of lupines by sewing seeds in the fall.
 No other scarification is needed.

 In Ontario, this plant has become rare and as a result, the Karner Blue butterfly, which relies on lupines exclusively as a host plant, has become extirpated in the province.
-A pilot project has been initiated through the Toronto zoo to reintroduce this butterfly.
+It is important to ensure that your source of seeds is the actual native lupine.
+Russell hybrids readily hybridise with Lupinus perennis and can contaminate the gene pool of this native species, rendering it inedible to the Karner blue butterfly.
+Russell hybrids readily escape into the wild in several parts of the world including Canada.